jaclu/tmux-mullvad/README.md

 ## Usage

-Add any of the supported format strings to `status-right` or `status-left`.
+Add any of the supported format strings to `status-left` or `status-right`.

 ```tmux
 set -g status-left "[#{session_name}]#{mullvad_city}#{mullvad_country}#{mullvad_status} "